91emilpettersson/MovieTheater/README.md

 Using a ConcurrentDictionary implementing rollback on colliding bookings was considered to use for the mock database.
 But in the end a lock was chosen to deal with concurrent bookings.
 This is slower than the ConcurrentDatabase, but in a solution using a ConcurrentDatabase with rollback there could be a scenario where a booking that should go through does not.
 See for example:

 User A books seats 1,2,3
 User B books seats 3,4,5
 User C books seats 5,6,7
 Assume C books seat 5 before B. The rollback then frees up 3 and 4 from B's booking.
 But B had already reserved 3 when A reaches it, so A is not allowed to book 1,2,3 even if the seats would be available in the end.

 Therefore the lock-solution is used instead and it should not be a bottleneck for a theater booking system, since it is unlikely that so many users try to book seats for the same movie at the same time that it slows down the application noticeably.

 Splitting up the application in these many layers would be excessive for such a simple application, but the goal is rather to show a small example of how a bigger project could be designed.
 A real application would of course also use a real database.

 ### Frontend (React)
+The frontend uses yarn for package managing and vite to get a development server with hot module replacement.
+ESLint is used to keep the code consistent (default rules).

 The frontend consists of three main React components; [SeatGrid](https://github.com/91emilpettersson/MovieTheater/blob/main/frontend/src/components/SeatGrid.tsx), [SeatButton](https://github.com/91emilpettersson/MovieTheater/blob/main/frontend/src/components/SeatButton.tsx) and [BookButton](https://github.com/91emilpettersson/MovieTheater/blob/main/frontend/src/components/BookButton.tsx).
 - SeatGrid represent the seat selection grid of the movie theater keep track of states and logic.